Standard One: Mission / Vision of Education & Learning Program

 Standards: The performance evaluation must be graded at or above the ICF Credential ACC level, which is described in the minimum skill requirements for ACC.
 Participants must receive written feedback/scoring for their performance evaluation that provides information regarding their performance on each of the ICF Core Competencies.
-Performance evaluation reviewers must hold an ICF Credential at the PCC or MCC level and competently understand the ICF Core Competencies and Code of Ethics.
+Performance evaluation reviewers must hold an ICF Credential at the PCC or MCC level, successfully complete the full PCC Marker Assessor training or Refresher training and competently understand the ICF Core Competencies and Code of Ethics.

 Application requirements: The organization will be required to:

 Document the performance evaluation process and grading criteria used for the final performance evaluation;